GTreeSoftware/GTree/README.md

 Prebuilt binary packages for VS 2017: https://github.com/GTreeSoftware/GTree/releases/tag/1.0.4.1

 Qt5 can be download at qt community website.
-Our vtk 8 is compatible of qt 5.11.3.
+Our vtk 8 is compatible of qt 5.12.5.
-Eigen is a famous template math library which does not need pre compilation. libtiff 4 prebuilt package can be download using VS 2017 NuGet.